chainguard-images/images/images/cassandra-medusa/README.md

 <!--body:start-->

 ## Usage
 Medusa for Apache Cassandra® is deployed by a K8ssandra Operator install, based on the Medusa Custom Resource Definition (CRD).
-Once K8ssandra Operato is deployed, you can refer to the [official documentation](https://docs.k8ssandra.io/tasks/backup-restore/) for further usage of Medusa
+Once K8ssandra Operator is deployed, you can refer to the [official documentation](https://docs.k8ssandra.io/tasks/backup-restore/) for further usage of Medusa

 To use our minimal, wolfi-based image with this Helm chart you'll need to override the image used by the official helm chart and specify the chainguard image as per below example: